 - Ensure that all the information related to change requests, improvements are updated in the document;

 - Distribute the updated copy of the final document among all team members;

 - Get their feedback on the information provided in the document;

 - Collect measurements at the different states of review.
 Example of such measurements are:

 - Total time spent

-A person who belongs to IT industry and works in software development process must be aware of the formal review process.
-Knowledge of formal review meeting is must for all senior members of a team.
-Reviews also help reduce extra work pressure of managing things.
+A person who belongs to the IT industry and works in software development processes must be aware of the formal review process.
+Knowledge of formal review meetings is a must for all senior members of a team.
+Reviews also help reduce the extra work pressure of managing things.
 In review sessions, team members share a list of defects.
-This blog helps you to understand each and every activity performed during the different phase of a formal review.
+This blog helps you to understand each and every activity performed during the different phases of a formal review.

 - COVID-19: How We Are Dealing With It as a Company - March 23, 2020

 - Agile Testing – The Only Way to Develop Quality Software - February 8, 2019

 - How to Perform System Testing Using Various Types Techniques - May 16, 2018